 - Split the group into two teams.

-- One player from Team One lays down on their back and holds their arms straight up in the air as uprights.
+- One player from Team One lays down on their back and holds their arms straight up in the air as a goal post.

 - One player from Team Two lays down on their back so the bottom of their feet meet the bottom of Team One's feet.